 Most electrical-related calculations for significant projects will be completed with software tools; hand calculations are typically only acceptable for minor modifications to an existing system.
 For power systems analyses, coordinate with the base to determine if specific software tools are required for the analyses.
 Whenever software tools are used to perform analyses, provide the electronic software files with each submittal.
-Before using any software tools, identify any base- or service-specific limitations regarding which software packages can be used.
+Electronic software files must be in a format compatible with the analysis software used at the Government's facility.
+Before using any software tools, identify any base or service-specific limitations regarding which software packages can be used.

-Note: The Navy Network is only able to utilize SKM software modules and EasyPower for electrical analysis.
-If project calculations are done using any other software, they must also be provided in either SKM or EasyPower so that they are usable by Navy personnel on the Navy Network.
+Note: The Navy Network is only able to utilize ETAP, SKM software modules and EasyPower for electrical analysis.
+If project calculations are done using any other software, they must also be provided in either ETAP, SKM or EasyPower so that they are usable by Navy personnel on the Navy Network.
+The designer performing the calculations shall verify with the Navy which software package they are using at that facility and provide there database calculations to the Navy in that software database.